-24. Phased retirement
+26. Phased retirement

-- (i) In recognition of the ageing workforce in local government and the need to retain skills and experience within the industry, employers are encouraged to develop and promote flexible work and leave arrangements to enable their employees to better manage their transition into retirement. - (ii) Examples of flexible work and leave arrangements include: - a) Part-time work; - b) Flexi time; - c) Leave without pay; - d) Job sharing arrangements; - e) Variations to ordinary hours and rosters; - f) Job redesign; and - g) Purchased additional annual leave arrangements. - (iii) The terms of a flexible work and leave arrangements shall be in writing and may be varied from time to time, by agreement, to suit the specific needs of either the employer or the employee.
+- (i) In recognition of the ageing workforce in local government and the need to retain skills and experience within the industry, the Employer is encouraged to develop and promote flexible work and leave arrangements to enable their employees to better manage their transition into retirement. - (ii) Examples of flexible work and leave arrangements include: - (a) Part-time work; - (b) Flexi time; - (c) Leave without pay; - (d) Job sharing arrangements; - (e) Variations to ordinary hours and rosters; - (f) Job redesign; and - (g) Purchased additional annual leave arrangements. - (iii) The terms of a flexible work and leave arrangements shall be in writing and may be varied from time to time, by agreement, to suit the specific needs of either the Employer or the employee.

-25. Health and wellbeing
+27. Health and wellbeing

-- (i) To support health and wellbeing, Council will offer health and wellbeing leave for the duration of this Agreement. - (ii) An employee may apply for up to two days' paid leave per calendar year from their accrued sick leave balance to participate in a health and/or wellbeing activity, subject to the following: - a) Leave must be requested at least one week in advance. - b) Council will have discretion whether or not to approve health and wellbeing leave.
-Factors that may lead to health and wellbeing leave being refused include: - 1.
-The employee has outstanding sick leave certificates; or - 2.
-The requested leave date will adversely affect business needs, applying the same approach as requests for annual leave and long service leave. - (iii) The taking of paid health and wellbeing leave under this clause must not result in the employee having a total accumulated sick leave balance of less than two weeks. - (iv) Council may require proof of participation in the activity to justify payment. - (v) Health and wellbeing leave is deducted from the employees' accumulated sick leave balances and is therefore included in the calculation of the sick leave.
+(i) To support health and wellbeing, Council will offer health and wellbeing leave for the duration of this Agreement.

+- (ii) An employee may apply for up to two days paid leave per calendar year from their accrued sick leave balance to participate in a health and/or wellbeing activity, subject to the following: - (a) Council will have discretion whether or not to approve health and wellbeing leave.
+Factors that may lead to health and wellbeing leave being refused include: - The employee has outstanding sick leave certificates; or - (2) The requested leave date will adversely affect business needs, applying the same approach as requests for annual leave and long service leave. - (iii) The taking of paid health and wellbeing leave under this clause must not result in the employee having a total accumulated sick leave balance of less than two weeks. - (iv) Council may require proof of participation in the activity to justify payment. - (v) Health and wellbeing leave is deducted from the employees' accumulated sick leave balances and is therefore included in the calculation of the sick leave.

-26. Part-time employment
+28. Part-time employment